Is it ok for websites to advertise items as 'in stock' when in fact they are not?

 Dusty - 28-Apr-20 @ 5:01 PM

-Hello.
 Is it legal for a website to list a bunch of Items in stock and then when you order only send the ones they actually have?
 Now I have to order the missing items another place and thereby pay shipping fees again from another supplier.
 Is there anything I can do?
-Thanks.

 Bob - 18-Apr-20 @ 3:55 PM

 If a website is doing this deliberately on a regular basis are they breaking the law?
 I purchased a bike from a website who then emailed me to tell me they didn't have that model, but offered me a newer one for more money.
 After some investigation, I've discovered that almost every single person who buys from their website has the same issue.
 I have good reason to believe they are running a scam and that they don't even have stock of the bikes they're advertising to begin with.
-I don't want a refund, and I don't want the more expensive bike I've been offered.
-I want the product I paid for, at the price I paid for it.
-Where do I stand legally?

 John - 15-Apr-20 @ 11:08 AM